unipiemonteorientale/moodle-quiz_concorsi/README.md

 This plugin is intended to use in public exams and is part of concorsi plugin suite:
 Concorsi Theme, Concorsi local plugin and Concorsi quiz report.

+This suite for conducting tests for public exams is the result of collaboration with the University of Verona.

 Requirements
 ------------